hyizhak/satellite-te/README.md

 ├── run/                            # Main classes scripts call ├── utils/
 │   └── scripts/
-│       ├── run_GS.sh               # Script for experiments on satellite linked with Ground station
+│       ├── run_GS.sh               # Script for experiments on satellites linked with ground relays
-│       ├── run_ISL.sh              # Script for experiments on satellite linked with laser link
+│       ├── run_ISL.sh              # Script for experiments on satellites linked with laser links
 │       ├── run_in_singularity.sh   # Script to facilitate experiments with singularity images
 │       ├── log/                    # Logs from tasks on NSCC clusters
 │       └── ...